uriweb/uri-modern-home/README.md

 URI Modern Home is a WordPress theme designed for the University of Rhode Island homepage site.
 It is a child theme of URI Modern.

-## What's new in 1.7.1
+## What's new in 1.8

-URI Modern Home 1.7.1 is a bug fix release.

-* Fixes an issue that caused the Space Invaders game to not run on IE
-* Fixes an issue with file name case sensitivity in the Space Invaders embedded font

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/48/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

-## New in 1.7.0

-URI Modern Home 1.7.0 is a minor release.
+URI Modern Home 1.8 is a minor release.

-* Adds styles for the Space Invaders feature story
+* Adds styles and scripts for The Explorer and the Aviator feature story
+* Fixes a back-end text domain issue
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/46/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/51/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## How do I get set up?